saschan/django-loginratelimit/README.md

 ```

 A logging warning is also issued after reaching the rate limit, check the `LOGIN_RATELIMIT_LOG_ON_LIMIT` and `LOGIN_RATELIMIT_LOGGER_NAME` settings for details.

+## Compatibility

+Unfortunately, I've only been able to test this with Django 1.8.
+If there are any incompatibilities with other Django versions, please let me know!